Fakhrul Ahsan

-Md Fakhrul Ahsan (Note: ফখরুল আহসান) (Note: BSP, ndu, psc) is a major general in the Bangladesh Army and Force Commander for MINURSO, the UN peacekeeping mission in the Sahara.
-Prior to joining there, he was the GOC of the 10th Infantry Division and & Area Commander, Cox's Bazar Area.
-Before that, he served as Commandant of Bangladesh Military Academy.
+Md Fakhrul Ahsan (Note: ফখরুল আহসান) (Note: BSP, ndu, psc) is a retired major general in the Bangladesh Army and former force commander for MINURSO, the UN peacekeeping mission in the Sahara.
+Prior to joining there, he was the GOC of the 10th Infantry Division and area commander, Cox's Bazar Area.
+Before that, he served as commandant of Bangladesh Military Academy.

 Career

-Ahsan was selected at the ISSB for the 19th (BMA) Long Course and was commissioned in 23 December 1988.
-During his posting as Director of Army military intelligence, he played a significant role in Operation Twilight.
-In his long career, he also served as Assistant Defence Attaché at Bangladesh High Commission in New Delhi, India and in two peacekeeping missions, in Somalia (UNOSOM-II) and the Democratic Republic of the Congo (MONUC).
-He also served as Commandant of Bangladesh Military Academy (BMA) in Bhatiary, Chattogram before taking over command of the 10th Infantry division.
+Ahsan was selected at the ISSB for the 19th (BMA) Long Course and was commissioned on 23 December 1988.
+During his posting as director of army military intelligence, he played a significant role in Operation Twilight.
+In his long career, he also served as assistant defence attaché at Bangladesh High Commission in New Delhi, India and in two peacekeeping missions, in Somalia (UNOSOM-II) and the Democratic Republic of the Congo (MONUC).
+He also served as commandant of Bangladesh Military Academy (BMA) in Bhatiary, Chattogram before taking over command of the 10th Infantry division.
+He assumed the appointment as Force Commander of MINURSO on 04 May 2023 and the mission bids farewell on 29 July 2026.
+He retires from Active service on August 2026.